Work Package 3: Intergovernmental Return Frameworks

 For Policymakers:

-- Simplify regularization procedures and legal pathways.
+- Simplify regularisation procedures and legal pathways.

 - Provide stable legal status options to prevent recurring irregularity.